FDio/csit/docs/job_specs/report_iterative/3n-tsh/vpp-mlr-00.md

 ## ./crypto
 ### intel-x520-da2
 #### dpdk-vfio-pci
+# Run more crypto tests in mrr-daily due to time constraints
+# But leave the rest commented out here to document the difference between mrr-daily and ndrpdr
 ##### ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
 1c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
 2c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha